Vikash-8090-Yadav/FundingDAO/README.md

 ## Graph

+### Use Case

+I used graph for showing whole campaign like name, wallet address, data, time and many more I used  graph to show the recent  donation and My donation under My campaign part

+I used Graph to show the messages recieved for the campaign under the discussion/ review section.

 ### Subgraph Link: https://thegraph.com/studio/subgraph/funddao/
 A subgraph extracts data from a blockchain, processing it and storing it so that it can be easily queried via GraphQL.